Euro-BioImaging/BatchConvert/README.md

 variable field has values reaching multi-digit numbers, leading "0"s should be included where needed in the file names to make the variable field length uniform within the group.
 4. Typically, each variable field should follow a dimension specifier.
-What patterns can be used as dimension specifiers are explained here: [here](https://docs.openmicroscopy.org/bio-formats/6.6.0/formats/pattern-file.html).
+What patterns can be used as dimension specifiers are explained [here](https://docs.openmicroscopy.org/bio-formats/6.6.0/formats/pattern-file.html).
 However, BatchConvert also has the option `--concatenation_order`, which allows the user to specify from the command line, the dimension(s), along which the files must be concatenated.
+5. File names that are unique and cannot be associated with any group will be excluded from grouped conversion.
+In other words, BatchConvert assumes a group must consist of 2 or more files.

 Below are some examples of grouped conversion commands, together with acceptable and unacceptable
 filenames: